NILAB-UvA/bidsify/README.rst

   }

-The BidsConverter will then create four files (assuming that they can be "found" using their corresponding "ids"):
+Bidsify will then create four files (assuming that they can be "found" using their corresponding "ids"):

 - ``sub-001_task-nback_run-1_acq-sequential_bold.nii.gz``
 - ``sub-001_task-nback_run-2_acq-sequential_bold.nii.gz``